Google Slides has some automatic substitutions that it can make when you enter specific sequences of characters.

 - Click OK.

-Our article continues below with additional information on disabling substitutions in Google Slides, including pictures for these steps.
+Our article continues below with additional information on how to disable a substitution in Google Slides, including pictures for these steps.

 The steps in this article were performed in the desktop version of the Google Chrome Web browser but will also work in other desktop browsers like Firefox or Safari.